Knowledge base

 2Select the Layout tab, under the Table Tools banner.

-3Click Insert Left or Insert Right in the Rows and Columns group
+3Click Insert Left or Insert Right in the Rows and Columns group.

 1Position the cursor above a column, but in close proximity to the table.